 A powerful force backing this trend is governments in increasing numbers around the world pushing for “green” or “renewable” energy.
 But the shift in thinking is also gaining ascendancy among the people themselves.
 It’s not just smartphones and other cordless gadgets, it’s electric cars and trucks that are becoming objects of desire all around the world.

 This is a big topic.
-We’re working on related reports for publication soon.
-For now, here are a few key points:
+Here are a few key points:

 The devil is in the details, of course.
 I’ll be covering those, metal by metal, as I make my investments and write about them in the Independent Speculator.

-The thought I want to leave you with is that both of these trends are very strong.
+The thought I want to leave you with is that all of these trends are very strong.

-That’s why I’m focused on these resource commodities today.
+That’s why I’m focused on these resource commodities now and going forward.